purajit/purajit.github.io/README.md

 ```sh
 make run-server
 ```
 to run the website on `localhost:80`.
-You will need Docker.
+You will need colima.
 Alternatively, you can just `file://`, but the linking and static sourcing will not work.

 When you make statics changes (including css/js), just refreshing the page will show you the updates.
 If you made changes to the